mlcommons/mobile_datasets/README.md

-Script which converts a given dataset to imagenet/coco-like dataset for speed tests.
+Script which converts a given dataset to imagenet/coco-like dataset for speed tests for MLPerf™ Mobile.

 # Requirements
 - python3